st4ck/FTPbox/README.md

 About
 --------------

-Synchronize your files with your own server, via FTP.
+Synchronize your files with your own server, via FTP, FTPS or SFTP.
 Learn more on [ftpbox.org][website]

+### Upgrade

+- Upgraded to new FluentFTP library compiled from sources
+- Using latest SSH.Net, Newtonsoft.Json, Ionic.Zip

+### Major Changes
+- Removing almost all async methods, the main function (check files local/remote) will run in a thread to avoid interface locking
+- Adding remote listing state when starting
+- Modify FluentFTP sources to avoid certain type of Exceptions and force Binary type in FTP SIZE command
+- So FluentFTP is now integrated with FTPbox sources.
+Allows easier and faster debug and better customization

 ### Main Features